cryptoadvance/specter-desktop/docs/extensions.md

 ```

-## Data storage
-Effort has been taken to provide `Service` data storage that is separate from existing data stores in order to keep those areas clean and simple.
-Where touchpoints are unavoidable, they are kept to the absolute bare minimum (e.g. `User.services` list, `Address.service_id` field).

 ## `Address`-Level Integration
 An `Address` can be associated with a `Service` (e.g. addr X received a smash buy from `Service` Foo) via the `Address.service_id` field.